breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

     &nbsp;&nbsp;&nbsp;&nbsp;4.Create an event listener for the button to work when clicked on.

-    If you are not familiar with logout buttons revisit the topic and then return here.
+    If you are not familiar with logout buttons, revisit the topic and then return here.

-    Here is a helpful resource on the topic of logout buttons:
+    Below is a helpful resource on the topic of logout buttons:

     &nbsp;&nbsp;&nbsp;&nbsp;[Logout Buttons](https://userfront.com/guide/build-logout-button-html)